crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 * a minimum stopping time be observed on this route section by setting min_stopping_time.
 This stopping time will be _in addition_ to the minimum_running_time
 * the _connections_ to other trains to be observed

+If this is a bit much to digest, don't worry.
+The [planning rules](documentation/business_rules.md) define in detail how the _section_requirements_ are to be translated into formal rules that the solutions must adhere to.

-Let's look at some examples before defining the formal model:
+For the moment, let's look at some examples before defining the formal data model:

 * _service_intention_ 111 in our [example](sample_files/sample_scenario_with_routing_alternatives.json) has three _section_requirements_: <br>
 ![](documentation/img/section_requirements_examples.png)
 * The first of these is for _section_marker_ 'A'.
-We said above that this means that "departure from station A" must not occur before 08:20:00.
+We said above that this sort of means that "departure from station A" must not occur before 08:20:00.
 What it __really__ means is: the _entry_event_ into this _route_section_ must not occur before 08:20:00 <br>
 ![](documentation/img/section_requirements_example_start.png)
 * The second is for _section_marker_ 'B' and requires that on the corresponding _route_section_
     - the train spends, in addition to the minimum running time, at least 3 minutes for a commercial stop